telefonicaid/thinking-cities/docs/topics/which_historical_backend.md

 Given such a wide variety of backends, the next question is: which one suites better to my use case?
 This will usually depend on these variables:

 * **Amount of data**.
-If you could stimate the amount of data in the short and the mid/long term, that would be one of the most important decission factors.
+If you could estimate the amount of data in the short and the mid/long term, that would be one of the most important decission factors.
 * **Privacy concerns**.
 Maybe your data can be made public as Open Data; or not.
 * **Desired analytics**.
 The main final purpose for storing data is to analyze it in order to get value-added insights.
 * **Visualization tools**.
 Very related to the above, graphical tools are always welcome when dealing with large amounts of data.